benbraou/flex-layout-wiki/Integration-with-Angular-CLI.md

 npm install --save @angular/flex-layout@latest
 ```

-If you want the most recent fixes [HEAD merges that have **not yet been released to NPM**], you can install latest builds from master/HEAD using:
+> For recent fixes and code merges that have **not yet been released to NPM**, you should install from HEAD.

+You can install latest builds from master/HEAD using:

 ```bash
 npm i github:angular/flex-layout-builds --save